njherrmann/build-construct/README.rst

 Installation/Setup
 ------------------

 The project directory contains a script named setup.sh.
-Using the Terminal, navigate to the project directory and run the setup script by executing the following shell command:
+Using the Terminal, navigate to the project directory and run the setup script by executing the following shell command (do not omit the period before the script invocation):

   . setup.sh